SmartTeleMax/iktomi/doc/forms-basic.rst

 These classes are:

-* `FieldSet` represent a collection of various fields with different names, converters and widgets.
+* `FieldSet` represents a collection of various fields with different names, converters and widgets.
 Purpose of `FieldSet` is to combine values into a dictionary or object (you can get an object of whatever type you want by defining your own converter for `FieldSet` with transformation rules to/from